-SystemVerilog enumerated types are strongly typed, thus, a variable of type enum cannot be directly assigned a value that lies outside the enumeration set.
+SystemVerilog enumerated types are strongly typed, thus, a variable of type enum cannot be directly assigned a value that lies outside the enumeration set unless an explicit cast is used, or unless the enum variable is a member of a union.
 This is a powerful type-checking aid that prevents users from accidentally assigning nonexistent values to variables of an enumerate type.
 This restriction only applies to an enumeration that is explicitly declared as a type.
 The enumeration values can still be used as constants in expressions, and the results can be assigned to any variable of a compatible integral type.